mo7morad/My_Apple-Developer-Academy_Journey/README.md

 ### [Challenge 1 — Help an Academy Friend](./AppleAcademy-Ch1-HelpAnAcademyFriend)

 An introduction to **UI/UX design** using **Sketch**.
-Rather than writing code, this challenge focused on learning the Sketch design tool — artboards, UI components, typography, spacing, and visual hierarchy — and producing an individual design file that captures one or more app screens.
+This challenge focused on learning the Sketch design tool — artboards, UI components, typography, spacing, and visual hierarchy — and producing an individual design file that captures one or more app screens.

 **Key skill:** Wireframing and visual design in Sketch, preparing assets and layouts for developer handoff.